Diagnosing my Fairphone 2 with Checkup app

 This tool, named Checkup, Hardware Diagnostics is available under Settings > Maintenance.

-When you do not see this tool, make sure your Fairphone 2 is running the latest update version.
-It should be at least Fairphone OS 1.9.3.
+If you do not see this tool, make sure your Fairphone 2 is running the latest update version.

 How to use Checkup, Hardware Diagnostics

 In order to get accurate test results, we recommend to start your Fairphone in Safe Mode.
 This way any third-party app that might interfere with the hardware will be excluded.

 Below you’ll find information about the tests that Checkup has to offer.

 We update this list when we update Checkup with new tests.

 Use this test to check your display for dead pixels and discolorations.
 The test will show you five different colors and one gradient color.
 Tap on the screen to change color.

 Pay attention to any display abnormalities when a full screen color shows.
 For example a different spot of color instead of a consistent color block.